 Withdrawals and fee refunds

-Complete withdrawal or dropping of courses can be done through banweb.pdx.edu or in person with the Office of the Registrar in West Hemlock Trailer Pod.
-For tuition and fee impact, see refund schedule at pdx.edu/financial-services/tuition-refunds.
+Complete withdrawal or dropping of courses can be done through banweb.pdx.edu or in person with the Office of the Registrar.
+For tuition and fee impact, see refund schedule at pdx.edu/student-financial/refunds.
 Refund consideration is automatic; no special request is necessary.

 Refunds of special course fees must be approved by departments.
 Complete withdrawal or dropping coursework does not cancel a student’s obligation to pay a student loan, balance of account, or any other financial obligation owed the University.
 Students with such outstanding obligations will have any refund due them applied against the obligation.